mdeacey/facebook-gpt-shopify/docs/8_agent_deployment/8_2_creating_ai_agent_digitalocean.md

 - The GenAI Platform hosts AI agent development and deployment.
 - Initiates the creation of a new agent for the sales bot.

-### Step 3: Create a New Workspace
+### Step 3: Create a New Agent
-**Action**: Choose “Create New” workspace, then configure the following:
+**Action**: Choose “Create New” workspace if not already created, then configure the agent:
 - **Workspace name**: Enter `facebook-gpt-shopfiy-agents`.
-- **Workspace description**: Provide a short description, e.g., “Workspace for managing Facebook and Shopify sales bot agents.”

-**Screenshot Reference**: Shows the workspace creation form with fields filled.

-**Why?**
-- A workspace organizes agents and provides a dedicated environment.
-- Helps group agents related to the sales bot for better management.

-### Step 4: Configure the Agent
-**Action**: Click “Create” to proceed, then configure the agent:
 - **Agent name**: Enter `facebook-gpt-shopfiy-agent`.
 - **Agent instructions**: Provide instructions, e.g., “Assist users with Facebook and Shopify sales inquiries, using data from the shopify-genai-data bucket.”
 - **Select a model**: Choose Llama 3.3 Instruct (70B) with $0.65000/1M input tokens and $0.65000/1M output tokens.
+- Click “Create Agent” to initiate deployment.

-**Screenshot Reference**: Shows the agent configuration form with fields filled.
+**Screenshot Reference**: Shows the agent configuration form and deployment in progress banner.

 **Why?**
-- Defines the agent’s role and expertise for sales support.
+- Sets up a dedicated agent for sales support within the workspace.
-- Ensures the model aligns with the agent’s intended use case.
+- Deploys the agent for use with the sales bot.

-### Step 5: Deploy the Agent
+### Step 4: Monitor Deployment
-**Action**: Click “Create Agent” to initiate deployment.
-Monitor the deployment progress.
+**Action**: Wait for the deployment to complete.
+The “Agent deployment in progress...” banner will dismiss once finished.

 **Screenshot Reference**: Shows the deployment in progress banner.

 **Why?**
+- Ensures the agent is fully deployed before proceeding.
+- Allows time for the system to configure the agent environment.

+### Step 5: Create Agent Access Key
+**Action**: Navigate to the agent settings, click “Create Key” under “Endpoint Access Keys”, and configure:
+- **Key name**: Enter `facebook-gpt-shopfiy-agent`.
+- Copy the generated secret key (e.g., `1XxJxhVp4F3z0ejVF_NDrTKd8QYMUJL3`) immediately, as it won’t be shown again.

+**Screenshot Reference**: Shows the “Create Agent Access Key” popup and the key generation confirmation.

+**Why?**
-- Deploys the agent for use with the sales bot.
+- Generates secure access keys for the agent endpoint.
-- Allows testing and integration with the FastAPI application.
+- Enables the FastAPI application to authenticate and interact with the agent.

 ---